Flameborn/InSpire/README.md

 Finally, grab an InSpire [release](https://github.com/flameborn/InSpire/releases), or compile from source (see below).

-The downloaded *jar* file should be copied to a *mods* directory in the root.
-Feel free to create this directory if it does not exist.
+The downloaded *jar* file should be copied to a *mods* directory in the root of the game.

+Under Windows, this is: *C:/Program Files (x86)/Steam/steamapps/common/SlayTheSpire*

+Under MacOS, it's: *~/Library/Application Support/Steam/steamapps/common/SlayTheSpire/SlayTheSpire.app/Contents/Resources

+(Note: You need to choose *Show Package Contents* from the context menu to access the contents of *SlayTheSpire.app*)

+Feel free to create the *mods* directory if it does not exist.

-InSpire uses a screen reader for speech output.
+Under Windows, InSpire uses a screen reader for speech output.
 If a supported one is not available, the mod will fall back to Microsoft's Speech API.

 Communication between InSpire and an available speech driver is via Davy Kager's [Tolk](https://github.com/dkager/tolk) library.

 InSpire will attempt to extract Tolk and its helper libraries to the game's root directory when needed.

+Under MacOS, InSpire will attempt to use the built-in *say* utility.

 ## Compiling from source